![[BOTTOM]](to-bottm.gif)

 -

-- Voting.
-The Constitution and By-Laws may be amended at any time provided that a
+Voting.
+The Constitution and By-Laws may be amended at any time provided that

 the club (i.e., non-probationary member in good standing at the date of the mailing),